tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 **File:** [datetime_basics.ipynb](Activities/01-Ins_Time_Series_Basics/Solved/datetime_basics.ipynb)

-Explain to students that over the next several weeks, we will be learning about many different machine learning models and techniques, but we will start with Time Series Models.
-Time Series Models are very prevalent in the financial world and are very useful models for analyzing time series data.

 In this activity, you will introduce the basics of working with time series in Python.

+Explain to students that over the next several weeks, they will learn about many different machine learning models and techniques, starting with time series models.
+Ubiquitous in the financial world, time series models are very useful for analyzing time series data.

-Navigate to the Time Series Basics slides and explain that we will learn the following Pandas techniques to work with time series data:
+Open the slideshow, navigate to the time series basics slides, and explain that we will learn the following Pandas techniques to work with time series data:

 * Using the `loc[]` accessor to select rows with specified dates.
-(First Slide)

 * Using the `resample()` method to group rows by day, week, month, year, or any datetime attribute.
-(Following Slide)

-In addition, we'll be:
+In addition, we will be:

 * Converting a column of dates from string to datetime format.

 * Accessing datetime attributes from the index.

-The next slide introduces an Instructor Demonstration.
 Open the notebook and run the following lines of code:

   ```python
   df = pd.read_csv('maple_syrup_sales.csv')